Gabriel-SGama/UnitScal_vs_SMTOs/README.md

 ## Replicating the article's visualization results

-Download all previously trained [data](https://drive.google.com/file/d/13ixXaNQsKQZFL05Q8vpWuqvLEYb9tXa3/view?usp=sharing) and save it on the same folder of the repository.

 Run the evaluation scripts for the single-task reference and the SMTOs
 ```
 python3.8 supervised_experiments/evaluation/eval_single_task.py